GreatSealUSA/GreatSealUSA_Art/TwoAndOnlyTw0/Loaded_Thinking.md

 &nbsp;

-![Comic of a man yelling at a woman with a loaded question of only two choices](Comic_Two_Sides_Thinking.webp) comic source: https://redd.it/1nywh12
+![Comic of a man yelling at a woman with a loaded question of only two choices](Comic_Two_Sides_Thinking.webp)

+comic source: https://redd.it/1nywh12

+The Loaded Question from the man in the comic to the women in the comic:

 1. You deserved violence.
 Normalizing violence and hate.
 Avoiding the February 28, 1954 Equation.